The movie Safe from an MCS perspective

-What was Todd Haynes trying to say with this movie?
+What was Todd Haynes trying to say with this film?

 Why was Carol chosen to be such a passive, apathetic character living a joyless empty life?
 It is easy for a viewer to write off someone like Carol as being anxious, neurotic and having panic attacks and thereby labelling MCS as a psychiatric illness.